How to get more deep sleep: 6 easy tips

 Sweet dreams?
 We share 6 tips on how to get more deep sleep for long-term brain care.

-Sleep is great—most people agree on that.
+Sleep is one of the greatest drivers of our health, performance, and wellbeing.
 But when we don’t get enough high-quality sleep, the problems can start to mount.
-In this article we will summarise the best tips for you to get more deep sleep and its research behind it.
+In this article, you’ll learn how to get more deep sleep — and the research behind it.

 Are we getting enough sleep?